originalphoenix/I-Want-My-MTV/README.md

 - Clean up CSS
 - Add CSS Animations to everything
 - Show Icon where play button should be while youtube video is loading
+- When youtube status is ended, show a gradient background instead of the youtube screen

 App UI/UX